awsdocs/amazon-s3-userguide/doc_source/configuring-block-public-access-account.md

 ## Using the AWS CLI<a name="access-control-block-public-access-examples-cli"></a>

 You can use Amazon S3 Block Public Access through the AWS CLI\.
 For more information about setting up and using the AWS CLI, see [What is the AWS Command Line Interface?](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)

 **Account**
 + To perform block public access operations on an account, use the AWS CLI service `s3control`\.
 The account\-level operations that use this service are as follows:
   + PUT PublicAccessBlock \(for an account\)
   + GET PublicAccessBlock \(for an account\)
   + DELETE PublicAccessBlock \(for an account\)

+For additional information and examples, see [put\-public\-access\-block](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3control/put-public-access-block.html) in the *AWS CLI Reference*\.

 ## Using the AWS SDKs<a name="access-control-block-public-access-examples-sdk"></a>